Kubsonix/workshops-master/README.md

 9. [OK] Check if each review is assigned to user who wrote it.

-10. If some actions (like links to edit a page, create a new one) are not allowed for a particular user then please hide them in a template (for example with `if`).
+10. [OK] If some actions (like links to edit a page, create a new one) are not allowed for a particular user then please hide them in a template (for example with `if`).

 11. [OK] In navigation bar insert links for guest users to login / signup and for users that are already logged in - to logout.